 How are decision-makers influenced?
 The purpose of this unique project is to identify new ways of exercising influence and to improve the transparency of the use of data.

-A fair data economy and digital education would provide security for Finland in the era of information warfare
+A fair data economy and digital education would provide security for Europe in the era of information warfare

 Data economy giants are like the clergy in the Middle Ages: they are asking us to have blind faith in them